Sabudana Vada (Tapioca Fritters) - Fasting Recipe

 - Soak sabudana for 6 hours and then remove all water.
 It swells up to double in size.

-- Transfer to a colander and air dry for 10 - 15 minutes at least.
+- Transfer to a colander and air dry for 10 - 15 minutes.
 Otherwise, it may not bind well and break inside the oil while frying.

 - Don't add more potatoes.
 Take proportionally.